MrNiceGameMaker/2D-Ninja-Rope-Movement/README.md

-# 2D Ninja Rope & Movement System
+# Unity 2D Ninja Rope & Movement System

 This project implements **Liero-style ninja rope mechanics** and **N+ style movement physics** for a **2D physics-based platformer**.
 The system is designed to provide a fluid and responsive experience, combining rope physics, player momentum, and wall-climbing mechanics to create dynamic traversal gameplay.